nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Expected outcome:

-* The status of the first internship application in InTrack will be updated to 'Offered' inside a small green box.
+* The status of the first internship application in InTrack will be updated to `Offered`.

 ### Adding a tag to an internship application : `addtag`
 Adds one or more `Tag`s to the internship application at the specified `INDEX` from InTrack.